by Dr.R.D. Skinner

 - We will give you a referral for a 3-D x-ray scan, (I-cat scan) of the area of interest.

 - We will discuss with you how we will achieve the result you want.

 - I will go through all of your options and discuss the pros and cons of each one and answer all your questions.

 Read my post on the ‘The stages involved in getting a dental implant’ for further information.

-Generally, three months later we assess the implant to see how well it has integrated.
+- Generally, 3 months later we assess the implant to see how well it has integrated.
 Work will then begin to make the final restoration.

-Enquiries from patients wanting an implant/s are best made with a preliminary consultation appointment.
+- Enquiries from patients wanting an implant/s are best made with a preliminary consultation appointment.
 Telephone enquiries are inadequate.
 Each person is an individual, their individual requirements are unique.
-Your needs can only be accurately assessed and discussed in a face-to-face appointment.
+We can only assess your needs when we discuss them with you in a face-to-face environment.

 - There are very few medical reasons why a person is not a suitable candidate for an implant.